-University police and buildings and grounds patrol officers patrol the campus 24 hours a day, seven days a week, and are always ready to provide emergency and non-emergency assistance and service.
+University police officers and buildings and grounds officers patrol the campus 24 hours a day, seven days a week, and are always ready to provide emergency and non-emergency assistance and service.
+All officers are equipped with two way radios as well as body cameras when on duty.

-All WCSUPD police officers are graduates of the Connecticut Police Academy and are empowered by state law to arrest, carry firearms and provide the same law enforcement services that local police provide for a city or town.
+All WCSU PD police officers are graduates of the Connecticut Police Academy and are empowered by state law to arrest, carry firearms and provide the same law enforcement services that local police provide for a city or town.
 In addition to police academy training, university police officers also regularly attend scheduled in-service training programs in areas such as legal updates, alcohol and substance abuse, police community relations, diversity and sensitivity training, the management of aggressive behavior, crisis intervention team training and defensive tactics.
-The department is certified in cardiopulmonary resuscitation (CPR) training and officers have been qualified to operate the automatic external defibrillators (AEDs) that are deployed in all of our marked police cruisers and in our athletic facilities.
-The department personnel also have completed all mandatory and elective recertification training provided by Police Officer Standards and Training Council.
+All officers are certified in First Aid and cardiopulmonary resuscitation (CPR) and all officers have been qualified to operate the automatic external defibrillators (AEDs) that are deployed in all of our marked police cruisers and in many of the university facilities.
+The WCSU police personnel have also have completed all mandatory and elective recertification training provided and required by Connecticut Police Officer Standards and Training Council.
+(POSTC-C)

 Officers also are given the opportunity to attend professional development programs and courses geared to enhance their effectiveness on campus.
-We currently have five officers, four police and one buildings and grounds officer, who are certified as crime prevention specialists and another buildings and grounds officer is certified as a CPTED specialist.
-All of these officers were certified by the American Crime Prevention Institute of Louisville, KY.
+We currently have officers who are certified as crime prevention specialists and have one Buildings and Grounds Patrol officer who is certified as a CPTED specialist.
+(CPTED = crime prevention through environmental design)

-The WCSUPD currently has one instructional team of RAD (Rape Aggression Defense) instructors who can team teach courses offered to the community.
+The WCSU PD currently has one instructional team of RAD (Rape Aggression Defense) instructors who can team teach courses offered to the community and also partner with the Norwalk Police Department to provide classes to the community.

-The Police Department also maintains access to the NLETS (National Law Enforcement Telecommunications System) and has two way radio communication interoperability capabilities with the Danbury Police, Danbury Fire & Danbury EMS, Danbury Ambulance, Danbury Emergency Management as well as FAPERN (Fairfield County Police Emergency Network).
+The Police Department maintains access to the NLETS (National Law Enforcement Telecommunications System) and has two way radio communication interoperability capabilities with the Danbury Police, Danbury Fire & Danbury EMS, as well as FAPERN (Fairfield County Police Emergency Network).

-The police can be reached for any emergency by calling 911.
-For routine calls, (203) 837-9300 from any phone on campus anytime, day or night.
+The police can be reached for any emergency by calling, or texting, 911.
+For routine calls, calling (203) 837-9300 from any phone on campus anytime, day or night, will bring a response.
 An officer will be immediately dispatched to provide whatever assistance is required.
-911 calls from the campus phones go directly to the City of Danbury Telecommunications Center and are concurrently displayed at our dispatch center's E-911 display computer.
-The city's Emergency

-Telecommunications Center, at the Danbury Police Headquarters, relays the call information to the WCSUPD, located on Roberts Avenue on the Midtown campus.
+911 calls from campus phones go directly to the City of Danbury Emergency Telecommunications Center and are concurrently displayed at our dispatch center's E-911 display computer.
+The city's Emergency Telecommunications Center, at the Danbury Police Headquarters, relays the call information to the WCSU PD, located on Roberts Avenue on the Midtown campus.